 Buyers make preemptive offers when they want to avoid competing with other buyers.
 And especially around the holidays, sellers may be open to accepting a quick offer if they are motivated to wrap up their sale by the end of the year.
-Indeed, sellers on two of my listings this year agreed to accept extremely strong preemptive offers (both for all cash and with no contingencies).
+Indeed, sellers on two of my past listings agreed to accept extremely strong preemptive offers (both for all cash and with no contingencies).

 Though preemptives have their benefits, there are definitely a few buyer-side drawbacks.
 Before you rush out to write that offer, here are some points to consider: